-My good intentions led me to Dunkin Donuts, where of course, munchkins are born -- and what poor stranger could refuse delicious, free munchkins from a cheery mother and her ever-so-chipper children?
-Well, I guess ALL the strangers, because the f-ing registers were down, so I left Dunkin (for the first time in my life mind you) empty handed.
+My good intentions led me to Dunkin Donuts, where of course, munchkins are born —and what poor stranger could refuse delicious, free munchkins from a cheery mother and her ever-so-chipper children?
+Well, today it would have to be all the strangers, because the f-ing registers were down, so I left Dunkin (for the first time in my life) empty handed.
 But hey, no computer glitch can squash my Christmas spirit!
 I headed to Panera on my quest to do good, all the while yelling at the children to behave, don't move, stay here, don't touch, get out of people's way!

 We spend what feels like a Minnesota winter driving around downtown.
-Payton has no coat, socks or shoes on and is crying I think because Brayden breathed on her.
-I see a homeless person, I think, because he's wearing a puffy, navy coat and has a backpack.
+My youngest has no coat, socks or shoes on and is crying I think because her brother breathed on her.
+I see a homeless person, I think, wearing a puffy, navy coat and has a backpack.
 Please, God don't just be a Proctor & Gamble associate out here on a coffee break.
-No, he's clearly peeing on a concrete barrier - yes!
+No - wait - he's clearly peeing on a concrete barrier - yes!
 He's homeless!
 I circle the block (for the fifth time) so he can zip up.
 The kids want to know if they can get out too, and give our guy some Christmas Cheer.
-Hell no, I tell them, 'are you crazy, it's freezing and dangerous in the city!'
+Hell no, I tell them, are you crazy, it's freezing and dangerous in the city!
 I park near the corner, grab my bag of bagels and a coffee and lock the kids in the car.
 I approach him like I've just arrived with a Publishers Clearing House check and this shit's going to change his world.
 After I gave him a couple bagels and a coffee, he mumbled a thank you and went on his way.

 This cheer crap is hard, I think.
 The kids feel the same.
 They have now officially lost it in the backseat and everyone wants out.
-As if the last 25 minutes in the Sienna has been like Shawshank Redemption for them.
-I can't get anyone to listen to me or stop whining or complaining and so I start telling them about how happy I would've been to go on a ride when I was little, how excited I was to NOT be in school, on this 'adventure!'
+It’s as if the last 25 minutes in the Sienna has been a Shawshank Redemption for them.
+I can't get anyone to listen to me or stop whining or complaining.
+I start telling them about how happy I would've been to go on a ride when I was little, how excited I would have been to NOT be in school, on this adventure!
 They better be good, or I'm taking away Christmas presents, I yell at them.
 I've taken away their dessert tonight, too.
-I decide to leave the rest of the bagels and Christmas Cheer at a Covington park where three men are smoking.
-They may as well have been city workers on their break, but they were happy to get a few cold bagels and a tired smile.
+I decide to leave the rest of the bagels and Christmas Cheer at a nearby park where three men are smoking.
+They likely were not homeless, I'm guessing, maybe just city workers on a break, but they were happy to get a few cold bagels and a tired smile.

 After more yelling and breaking up sibling fights by noon, I have become a volcano on the verge of erupting.
-I am screaming about how they should be good and loving to each other and if it were up to me, they wouldn't get any presents for Christmas!
-And I was thinking of getting you all a puppy!
-Ha!
-Take that ungrateful children!
+I am screaming about how they should be good and loving to each other and if it were up to me, they wouldn't get any presents for Christmas.
+And I was thinking of getting you all a puppy - take that you ungrateful children!

-It wasn't until after the kids were in bed tonight that I emerged from the exercise bike in the basement (ok yet another fail, as I was just SITTING on the bike watching Tootsie on TMC --sue me!) that I found the note.
-It was a small, gold paper near my toothbrush, on which Mia had drawn a star, 'to Mom.'
+It wasn't until after the kids were in bed tonight that I emerged from the exercise bike in the basement (ok yet another fail, as I was just SITTING on the bike watching Tootsie) that I found the note.
+It was a small, gold paper near my toothbrush, on which my daughter had drawn a star, "To Mom."

 The tears came at my realization of how badly I failed today.
-Lord, I failed my kids, I failed Christmas Cheer, I failed at everything this season is supposed to be about.
+I failed my kids, I failed Christmas Cheer.
+I failed at everything this season is supposed to be about.
 That love, the giving, the patience and goodwill —all that starts with ME, in my heart, in my home.
-I spent the day trying to cram it down everyone's throat but didn't realize I was the one who needed it!
+I spent the day trying to cram it down everyone's throat but didn't realize I was the one who needed it.
 Who the hell am I to try and spread that crap when I can't even hand it to my own children?
 I wished right then that she was awake so I could tell her, tell all of them, that mommy was so sorry.
-I'm sorry I failed you today —and that yes, I should have just taken you all ice skating.
+I'm sorry I failed you today —and yes, I probably should have just taken you all ice skating.

-But Mia got it.
-She was so right -- it's about the star.
-Our love, our purpose and redemption here is in the hope of a star, the shining star and light of Christmas!
-It can only be shared and spread when we realize it in us.
+But my 6-year-old got it.
+She was so right.
+It’s about the star.
+Our love, our purpose and meaning here is in the hope of a star, the shining star and light of Christmas!
+It can only be shared and spread when we realize it in ourselves.
 Without a light within us, how can we have life?
-Thank you Mia, my sweet girl, for showing your momma at the end of a miserable day that it's all about that star.
+Thank you my sweet girl, for showing your mom at the end of a miserable day that it's all about that star.
 THE star.
-He will bring us goodness and light!
+It will bring us goodness and light!